-- 2.3.14 Figure 31, Figure 32, Figure 33, and Figure 34 depict the FAB reporting rates per occurrence type together with the built box plot of reporting rates of Member State in the SES area.
+- 2.3.14 Figure 31, Figure 32, Figure 33, and Figure 34 depict the FAB reporting rates per occurrence type together with the built box plot of reporting rates of Member State (MS) in the SES area.
 A box plot is a way to describe the distribution of the reporting rates across Member States within the Union at a glance, showing the reporting rates at quartile ranges.
-The lower, middle and upper line of the rectangular box represents the 25% (first quartile), 50% (median) and 75% (third quartile) percentile respectively of the distribution of reporting rates of the SES States, i.e. 50% of the Member States reporting rates lay between the upper and the lower limit of the rectangular box.
+The lower, middle and upper line of the rectangular box represents the 25% (first quartile), 50% (median) and 75% (third quartile) percentile respectively of the distribution of reporting rates of the SES States, i.e. 50 % of the Member States reporting rates lay between the upper and the lower limit of the rectangular box.
 Above the 3rd quartile line, a vertical line is extended up to a point that marks the 91st percentile value of distribution of MS reporting rates.
+Below the 1st quartile, a vertical line is extended to a point that marks the 9th percentile value of distribution of MS reporting rates.
 The spacing between the different parts of the box indicate the degree of dispersion (spread) and skewness in the data, e.g. the narrower the box plot limits are, the closer the reporting rates of the 50% of the MS around the middle value are.
 A symmetric box represents a symmetric distribution of rates around the median. - 2.3.15 Figure 31 illustrates the Union-wide box plot of reporting rates of SMIs, normalised with the number of IFR flight hours in the airspace included in the Performance Scheme.
 The figure depicts the average FAB reporting rate as well.
-It is worth noting that there is one FAB have higher reporting rates than the 50% box (FABEC) and one has lower rate (DANUBE FAB).
-Both are the same FABs as observed in the previous report of 2016.
+It is worth noting that there is one FAB having higher reporting rates than the 50% box (FABEC) and one has lower rate (DANUBE FAB).
+Both are the same FABs as observed in the previous report of 2017.